 - Providing an agenda ahead of time so your client knows what discovery questions you’ll ask during the call

-- Set the tone at the beginning of the call to show your personality and start building rapport
+- Setting the tone at the beginning of the call to show your personality and start building a rapport

 - Asking open-ended questions that allow clients to provide detailed answers